cineryam/Login-Application/README.md

-# Aplikasi-Login
+# LOGIN APPLICATION
-Sebuah aplikasi dengan fitur login.
+An application with login feature.

-Alur Fitur Login:
+Login Feature Flow:
-1. Memasukkan email dan password
+1. Input email and password
-2. Memvalidasi masukan.
+2. Validate the input.
-3. Menampilkan halaman hone.
+3. Show home page.